bytestring-net/bevy_lunex/README.md

 });
 ```

-Now, any entity with `MyUiSystem` + `UiLayout` + `UiLink` spawned as a child of the `UiTree` will be managed as a ui entity.
-If it has `Transform`, it will get aligned based on the `UiLayout` calculations taking place in parent `UiTree`.
-If it has `Dimension` component, it's size will also get updated by the `UiTree` output.
-This allows you to create your own systems reacting to changes in `Dimension` and `Transform`.
+Now, any entity with `MyUiSystem` + `UiLayout` + `UiLink` spawned as a child of the `UiTree` will be managed as a UI entity.
+If it has a `Transform` component, it will get aligned based on the `UiLayout` calculations taking place in the parent `UiTree`.
+If it has a `Dimension` component, its size will also get updated by the `UiTree` output.
+This allows you to create your own systems reacting to changes in `Dimension` and `Transform` components.

-You can add `UiImage2dBundle` to the entity to apply image to your widgets.
+You can add a `UiImage2dBundle` to the entity to apply image to your widgets.
 Or you can add another `UiTree` as a child, but instead of `Camera` piping the size to it, it will use the computed size output.

 ```rust
 ui.spawn((